 No level of alcohol consumption has guaranteed safety.
-If you choose to drink alcohol, it is recommended that you do so in moderation.
-The current guidelines state that men should consume no more than two drinks a day, while women should avoid drinking more than one drink each day.
-However, this is a vague guideline based on alcohol levels in a standard drink, and not all beverages contain the same levels of alcohol.
-Regular beer, for example, has different alcohol levels compared with malt liquor or distilled spirits.
-In addition, everyone’s alcohol metabolism is different.
+For those who choose to drink alcohol, health professionals recommend doing so in moderation.
+The current guidelines by the Centers for Disease Control and Prevention state that men should consume no more than two drinks a day.
+While women should avoid drinking more than one drink a day.
+However, this is a vague guideline based on alcohol levels in a standard alcoholic beverage.
+Thus, not all beverages contain the same levels of alcohol.
+Regular beer, for example, contains different alcohol levels compared with malt liquor or distilled spirits.
+In addition, everyone metabolizes alcohol differently.

-If you are unsure about how much you should be drinking, talk to your doctor.
-If you are under the legal drinking age, pregnant, taking certain medications that interact with alcohol, or are recovering from a substance abuse disorder, you should avoid alcohol at all costs.
-Is it also not advised to consume alcohol when breastfeeding, as it can transfer into breast milk.
+Anyone unsure about how much alcohol they can safely consume should consult their doctor.
+Furthermore, anyone under the legal drinking age, pregnant, taking certain medications that interact with alcohol, or recovering from a substance use disorder, should avoid alcohol completely.
+Additionally, doctors advise against consuming alcohol when breastfeeding, as alcohol transfers to breast milk.

-Alcohol abuse leads to addiction and overdose, which can be fatal.
-If you feel you have lost control of your alcohol intake, help is available.
-Likewise, if you suspect an alcohol overdose in yourself or someone else, call 911.
+Alcohol abuse often leads to addiction and overdose, which can be fatal.
+If someone has lost control of their alcohol intake, help is available at Tulip Hill Recovery.

 What Is the Legal Definition of Drunk?

-Your blood alcohol concentration (BAC) is the legal and medical measurement of alcohol intoxication.
-Having a BAC of 0.5%, for example, means there is 0.5g of alcohol for every 100 ml of blood.
-Having a BAC of 0.0% means you are sober, and there is no alcohol in your blood.
+Blood alcohol concentration (BAC) is the legal and medical measurement of alcohol intoxication.
+For example, having a BAC of 0.5% means there is 0.5g of alcohol for every 100 ml of blood.
+Having a BAC of 0.0% means a person is sober, and there is no alcohol detected in their blood.

-How easily you are affected by alcohol depends on how your body metabolizes it.
-People who drink regularly may have built a tolerance to alcohol, needing more to feel the effects.
-But whether you feel drunk or how much alcohol you have consumed has no bearing on your blood alcohol levels.
+How easily alcohol affects a person depends on how their body metabolizes it.
+People who drink regularly may build a tolerance to alcohol.
+Therefore, they need to consume more to feel the effects.
+But, whether a person feels drunk or how much alcohol they have consumed has no bearing on their blood alcohol levels.
 In the United States, the legal limit of alcohol is 0.08% BAC.

-There is no real way of knowing your BAC without conducting a test to detect alcohol.
-This is why you should stick to the recommended Government guidelines.
-Just one drink could put you over the legal limit.
+There is no real way of knowing someone’s BAC without conducting a test to detect alcohol.
+As such, following government guidelines is recommended.
+Just one drink could put someone over the legal limit.

-How Is the Alcohol in My System Detected?
+How Is the Alcohol Detected in My System?

-When you drink, alcohol immediately enters your blood.
-A small percentage of that does so via the small blood vessels in your tongue and mouth.
-Meanwhile, some alcohol is absorbed through your stomach and small intestine tissue lining.
-If you eat before drinking, food will slow down the process.
+When a person drinks alcohol it immediately enters the bloodstream.
+A small percentage enters via the small blood vessels in the tongue and mouth.
+Meanwhile, the stomach and small intestines absorb most of it.
+Food slows down the process.

 - Body fat content

-Meanwhile, a blood test can detect alcohol levels for up to six hours.
-In contrast, a urine test can expose alcohol in your blood for twelve to twenty-four hours.
-However, some new urine tests can detect alcohol for up to seventy-two hours, and saliva tests also work for up to twenty-four hours.
-Surprisingly, alcohol can be observed in your hair for up to ninety days.
+Meanwhile, a blood test detects alcohol levels for up to six hours.
+In contrast, a urine test exposes alcohol in the body for twelve to twenty-four hours.
+However, some newer urine tests detect alcohol for up to seventy-two hours, and saliva tests also work for up to twenty-four hours.
+Surprisingly, alcohol can be observed in the hair for up to ninety days.

-BAC tests are performed for various reasons, but breath tests are most common.
-These are usually carried out to determine if you are driving under the influence.
+BAC tests are performed for various reasons, but breath tests are the most common.
+Law enforcement performs breathalyzer tests to determine if someone is driving under the influence of alcohol.

-Every day in the United States, twenty-eight people die in drink-driving crashes.
-DUI cases are taken very seriously and for a good reason.
-Drink driving always carries a risk of catastrophic consequences, including injury and death.
+The National Highway Traffic Safety Administration estimates 37 people die each day in drunk-driving crashes in the United States.
+Therefore, Law enforcement takes DUI seriously, and for a good reason.
+Drunk driving always carries a risk of catastrophic consequences, including injury and death.

-If you plan on drinking at all, you should make sure you have a safe way of getting home, such as by a designated driver, cab, or public transport.
-If you know you need to drive home, stick to non-alcohol drinks, such as soda.
+If someone plans on drinking at all, they should make sure they have a safe way of getting home, such as a designated driver, cab, or public transport.
+If they know they need to drive home, they should stick to non-alcohol drinks, such as soda.